 Sintra Tour Options

-Expert Tips For Your Sintra Tour:
+Expert Tips For A Day in Sintra

 - Take the train and get there early to try to beat the crowds.
 (Don’t drive – Sintra parking is limited and the traffic is bad!)